Curio5813/Personal/README.md

 # Pessoal

 This project is dedicated to learning programming and logic algorithms by solving computing problems.
-Here a publish some personal ideas about computation problems.
+Here I publish some personal ideas about computation problems.

 ![](bitcoin8bits.jpg)